-5. Identification and Assessment of Potential Environmental and Social Risks and Impacts and Mitigation Measures
+6. Identification and Assessment of Potential Environmental and Social Risks and Impacts and Mitigation Measures

-Environmental and Social Screening Process: At the activity level, E&S screening is the first step to understand the potential risks and impacts of the activity.
+Environmental and Social Screening Process: At the activity level, each sub-project will first be evaluated against the eligibility criteria/negative list of the activities to be financed by the CRLP, E&S screening is the second step to understand the potential risks and impacts of the activity.
 The template for E&S screening to be applied is listed in Annex 1.
 The E&S Screening template has been reviewed and updated for the implementation of the AF.